-The FASB has issued ASU 2014-09 (as amended by ASU 2015-14), which provides a single comprehensive accounting standard for revenue recognition for contracts with customers and supersedes current industry-specific guidance.
+The FASB has issued ASU 2014-09, Revenue from Contracts with Customers (as amended by ASU 2015-14), which provides a single comprehensive accounting standard for revenue recognition for contracts with customers and supersedes current industry-specific guidance.
 The ASU is effective for annual reporting periods beginning after December 15, 2019.
 The Alliance adopted the provisions of ASU 2014-09 in the year ended September 30, 2021.
-Accordingly, there was no effect on net assets in connection with the implementation of ASU 2014-09.
+There was no effect on net assets in connection with the implementation of ASU 2014-09.